nasa/fprime-gds/src/fprime_gds/common/fpy/README.md

 # sum == 10
 ```
 The loop variable, in this case `i`, is always of type `I64`.
+If a variable with the same name as the loop variable already exists, it can be reused as long as it is an `I64`.
 There is currently no support for a step size other than 1.

 While inside of a loop, you can break out of the loop:
 ```py